The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Numerical Approximation by LKB-splines

 Finally, let us end up this section with some important remarks.

-\begin{remark} The pivotal data set depends on the partition between $[0,d]$ when numerically build KB-splines, the sampled data when constructing LKB-splines, and the smoothing parameters for converting KB-splines to LKB-splines.
-For example, if we use randomly sampled points instead of equally-space points, or if we use $81\times 81$ equally-spaced points instead of $41\times 41$ equally-spaced points when constructing LKB-splines over $[0, 1]^2$, then the location of the pivotal data are different and the size of pivotal data set is bigger than the ones shown in Figure~\ref{pivotal}. \end{remark}
+\begin{remark} The pivotal data set is dependent on the degree of KB-splines and the LKB-splines, which are also dependent on the smoothing parameters and triangulation for converting KB-splines to LKB-splines.
+After LKB-splines are constructed, the pivotal point set is dependent on the discrete least squares (DLS) fitting method.
+For example, if we use randomly sampled points over $[0, 1]^d$ for a DLS method instead of equally-space points, the pivotal point set is clearly different from the pivotal points based on the equally-spaced points over $[0, 1]^d$.
+If we use $201\times 201$ equally-spaced points instead of $101\times 101$ equally-spaced points when constructing a DLS fitting based on LKB-splines over $[0, 1]^2$, the location of the pivotal data are different and the size of pivotal data set is slightly bigger than the ones shown on the left panel in Figure~\ref{pivotal}. \end{remark}

-\begin{remark} Certainly, there are many functions such as $f(x,y)= \sin(100 x)\sin(100 y)$ or $f(x,y)=\tanh(100((2x-1)^2+(2y-1)^2-0.25))$ which the LKB-splines can not approximate well based on the pivotal data sets above.
-Such highly oscillated functions are hard to approximate even using other methods such as multivariate splines.
-One indeed needs a lot of the data (points and the function values over the points) to approximate them well.
-One may also consider to use Fourier basis rather than B-splines basis to approximate such highly oscillated trigonometric functions via KST.
+\begin{remark} Certainly, there are many functions such as $f(x,y)= \sin(100 x)\sin(100 y)$ or $f(x,y)=\tanh(100((2x-1)^2+(2y-1)^2-0.25))$ which LKB-splines can not approximate well based on the pivotal data sets above.
+Such highly oscillated functions are hard to approximate no matter what methods are used.
+We believe that these functions will have a large Kolmogorov-Lipschitz constant.
+One indeed needs a lot of the data (points and the function values over the points) in order to approximate them well.
+One may also consider to use Fourier basis as outer functions rather than B-splines basis to approximate such highly oscillated trigonometric functions via KST.
 We leave it as a future research topic. \end{remark}

-\begin{remark} To duplicate the experimental results in this paper, we uploaded our MATLAB codes in \url{https://github.com/zzzzms/KST4FunApproximation}.
+\begin{remark} To reproduce the experimental results in this paper, we uploaded our MATLAB codes in \url{https://github.com/zzzzms/KST4FunApproximation}.
 In fact, we have tested more than 100 functions in 2D and 3D with pivotal data sets which enables us to approximate these functions very well. \end{remark}

+\leftline{\bf Acknowledgement:} The authors would like to thank the anonymous reviewers for their comments and suggestions which improve the readability of the paper.